Daxz0/unnamed-magical_spells/README.md

 - Honsumaki: Spirals of flame that lifts the caster up and damages all enemies below.
 - Shebu: Creates waves of shadow that weakens and slows all targets within.
 - Adaigo: Makes a bubble around the caster that slows time of everyone inside, including the caster.
+- Shiringu: Creates an area where spells cannot be casted.
+All physical damage inside is amplified by 2.5x.

 Orb Spells:

 - Kamu: All damage will be negated for a certain period.
 However when the period ends, all damage accumulated will be dealt to the caster all at once.
 - Kirudo: Grants the caster a temporary shield that negates all damage for one hit.
 However, mana cost is amplified by the total damage dealt.
 - Vaivu: Makes the caster unable to die once, lasting for 5 seconds.
 However on proc, it leaves the caster vulnerable on 5% of their health.
+- Kureiji: Upon each cast, this ability grants the caster a random ability unique to Kureiji.
+There are 6 potential ability rolls.

 Realm Spells:

 - Drift: Sends the user into a mindless drift into the Realm where they cannot take any damage.
 After a certain period or enough damage caused, the user will be sent back to the normal world.
 - Regress: Opens up a portal under the caster and sends the user through the Realm opening another behind their target.
 - Kaihi: Launches the user into the Realm where they cannot be damaged then, spits them out 4 blocks behind the original portal.
 - Saigo: Creates an image of yourself, then entering the Realm.
-Movement speed is increased in the then within 1 second, the caster will exit the Realm and the image will shatter, damaging all those within the range.
+Movement speed is increased.
+Then within 1 second, the caster will exit the Realm and the image will shatter, damaging all those within the range.